Unemployment Benefits for Independent Contractors in 2025 (Insurance Details + Exclusions)

 Unemployment benefits are available to anyone who works for less than four days per week, but the benefits will be reduced when work is performed during part of the week.
 Each day worked will lower the benefits by one-quarter (¼), and no benefits are paid after four work days in one week.

-In New York and states with similar rules based on the number of days worked, anyone wishing to work as an independent contractor or on a self-employed basis or who wants to start their own businesses should time their work schedule so that as much work as possible is performed in a single day.
+In New York and states with similar rules based on the number of days worked, anyone wishing to work as an independent contractor or on a self-employed basis or who wants to start their business should time their work schedule so that as much work as possible is performed in a single day.

 Working 18 hours in one day allows you to collect three-quarters (3/4) of your benefits since your benefits would be reduced by one-quarter (1/4) for working one day; however, working three hours a day for four (or five) days per week costs you all your benefits, even though you are working fewer total hours than a person working 18 hours in a single day.